 - 2 Tbsp half & half

-- 2 Tbsp Sigona’s Fresh Press Chiquitita extra virgin olive oil the 2022 Portuguese crop of Chiquitita produced an olive oil that is so buttery and so rich, it’s perfect
+- 2 Tbsp Sigona's Fresh Press extra virgin olive oil such as Chiquitita (the 2022 Portuguese crop of Chiquitita produced an olive oil that was buttery and rich)

 - Salt & pepper to taste